Fashion designers create designs for clothes, accessories and shoes. They may design a wide range of goods or specialise in particular areas.

 Starting salaries for qualified fashion designers in the UK tend to be in the range of £20,000 a year rising to around £30,000 a year with experience.
-Senior designers can earn around £40,000, with top designers earning over £60,000 a year or more.
+Senior designers can earn around £40,000 or more, with top designers earning over £60,000 a year or more.

 Some fashion designers work freelance.
 They charge a fee, which varies depending on the work and their reputation.
 The better known they are, the more they can charge.
 A very few do earn very high incomes.